frozeinferno/AndroidApp/README.md

+# READ ME

-This contains my first year Android Studio project, a simple drawing application making use of a phone's accelereometer
+This contains my first year Android Studio project, a simple drawing application making use of a phone's accelereometer.